garritfra/garrit.xyz/content/posts/2021-05-15-healthchecks-io-with-docker.md

 ---
 title: Docker healthchecks using healthchecks.io
 date: "2021-05-15"
-tags: "docker, 100DaysToOffload, guide, homelab"
+tags: "docker, 100DaysToOffload, guide, homelab, tech"
 ---

 I'm currently in the midst of improving the monitoring of my infrastructure.
 I